Emery Emery: Atheism

+Participants in the "Skeptically Yours" podcast recorded at The Amazing Meeting for skeptics in 2013.
+Left to right: singer-songwriter Gary Stockdale, podcaster Heather Henderson, magician and meeting founder James Randi, Emery, and psychology professor Ray Hyman.

 Emo Philips, Emery (dressed as Dr. Phil) and Heather Henderson at the 2012 IIG Awards.

 "Ardent Atheist" episode 25 with hosts, Emery Emery and Heather Henderson featuring Neil deGrasse Tyson, Jamie Kilstein, Paul Provenza and Kelly Carlin, taped at TAM 2012.

 James Underdown and Emery (dressed as Dr. Phil) adversaries pretend to fight after the IIG awarded Dr. Phil The Truly Terrible Television Award (TTTA) in 2013.

 Emery, an outspoken atheist, describes himself as "a former evangelical Christian [whose] religious studies, instead of bolstering his faith as he intended, led him to become a skeptic of all things woo."
 He started a podcast, the Ardent Atheist, in 2011, which won the 2012 Podcast Awards in the religion/inspiration category.
 He started a second podcast, Skeptically Yours, in 2012, and has had skeptic celebrities such as Ray Hyman, James Randi, and Jamy Ian Swiss as guests.
 In addition, he was a contributor to the book The Atheist's Guide to Christmas, and has been a regular presenter at the IIG awards.

 In May 2013, comedian Doug Stanhope asked Emery to help raise money for an Indiegogo fundraiser he started for Rebecca Vitsmun, who lost her house in the 2013 Moore tornado.
 When CNN reporter Wolf Blitzer asked Vitsmun if she "thanked the Lord," she replied, "I'm actually an atheist."
 Emery sent out e-mails to 20 key celebrities in the atheist movement, and the fundraising effort quickly garnered support from Penn Jillette, the James Randi Educational Foundation, The American Humanist Association, American Atheists, The Richard Dawkins Foundation for Reason and Science, and Ricky Gervais.
 The fundraiser met its goal of $50,000 within 17 hours, but Stanhope decided to continue it until the July 23rd deadline.
 In the end, Vitsum received $125,760.

 Emery has also indicated that he is interested in community-building with other atheists and non-religious, through organizations such as Sunday Assembly.
 He said in a piece by Becky Garrison that church for him was essentially getting together with like-minded people and building a community.